top of page

 Poem Introduction:

 The poem The Lamb is one of the poems by William Blake which was published in 1789 in his collection Songs of Innocence.
-It a spiritual poem where the poet relates lamb and human kind with Jesus Christ (In the Holy Bible Jesus was titled ‘Lamb of God’ in John 1:29).
-A lot of critics has assumed that this a contradictory poem of The Tyger.
-The poet tries to reveal the innocence of lamb and praise the creation of God.
+It is a spiritual poem where the poet relates the lamb and humankind with Jesus Christ (In the Holy Bible Jesus was titled ‘Lamb of God’ in John 1:29).
+A lot of critics have assumed that this a contradictory poem of The Tyger.
+The poet tries to reveal the innocence of the lamb and praise the creation of God.

 Poem: